A History of the Hartford Audubon Society

-On May 8, 1909, John Sage of Portland gave a lecture on Connecticut birds at the Historical Society.
-Following the lecture, a group met and appointed a “Plan for Organization” committee.
-One week later, on May 18, 1909, about sixty people attended the first permanent meeting of the Hartford Bird Study Club in the lobby of the Atheneum.
-Albert Morgan was elected President, and Arthur Powers Secretary and Treasurer.
+On May 8, John Sage, long-time Secretary of the American Ornithological Union, gives a lecture on Connecticut birds at the Historical Society.
+Following the lecture, a group meets and appoints a “Plan for Organization” committee.
+Ten days later, on May 18, 1909, about sixty people attend the inaugural meeting of the Hartford Bird Study Club in the lobby of the Wadsworth Atheneum.
+Albert Morgan is elected as President and Arthur Powers as Secretary and Treasurer.

-CW Vibert was at the center of the club’s birding from 1913 to 1938.
-CW did not like the new gadgets of his day but learned to like his telephone when he found he could summon his Hartford friends whenever he saw good birds at the swamp and meadow near his house on Main St in South Windsor.
-They would come on the trolley, stop at Station 41 (near Vibert Rd), and use his house as a base.
-His beloved swamp and meadow is now known as Station 43.
+CW Vibert is at the center of many of the club’s activities from 1913 to 1938.
+CW alerts his Hartford friends by phone whenever he sees good birds at the marsh near his house on Main St in S Windsor.
+They arrive by trolley, get off at Station 41 (near Vibert Rd), and use his house as a base for an impromptu field trip.
+His beloved marsh and the surrounding meadows and agricultural fields are now known as Station 43.

-In the 1950s, Alex Bergstrom guided a major bird banding activity and, along with Wendell Taber, began the tradition of overnight trips to Maine, Massachusetts, and Maryland.
+Alex Bergstrom guides a major bird-banding program and launches the tradition of overnight trips to Maine, Massachusetts and Maryland.

-Walter Charsky started the ongoing annual overnight trip to Cape Ann and Plum Island in 1960.
+Walter Charsky leads the first annual overnight trip to Cape Ann and Plum Island.

-The club’s legal name was changed from the Hartford Bird Study Club, Inc. to the Hartford Audubon Society, Inc. in 1965.
-About the same time as the name change, there were serious discussions between Hartford Audubon Society and National Audubon toward forging a tight link between the two organizations.
-This did not come to fruition.
+The Club's legal name is changed from the Hartford Bird Study Club, Inc., to the Hartford Audubon Society, Inc. Around the same time as the name change, Hartford Audubon initiates serious discussions with the National Audubon Society about forging a formal link between the two organizations.
+However, no final agreement is reached.

-The “Beginners Walk at Station 43”, with the extremely popular four trips a year format of today, began in 1991.
-Overall, Hartford Audubon Society has hosted over 350 trips to Station 43.
+The popular “Beginners Walk at Station 43," now offered four times a year, is started by Sam Fried in 1991.
+Over the years, HAS has hosted over 350 birding trips to Station 43.